change/longlinks/README.md

 `longlinks` uses a consistent hashing algorithm to convert long URLs into short hashes, encoded with a base-48 alphanumeric character set.
 It is optimized for ease of operation, cost effectiveness at scale, and for generating URLs suitable for social media sharing.
-A whitelist of supported domains must be specified as part of your configuration.
+A list of safe/supported domains must be specified as part of your configuration.

 > **Note:** The consistent hashing algorithm allows for fast and simple link _creation_, but also